As a start up entrepreneur, are you ever bothered about the costly online business mistakes that can ruin your chances of success as a business?

-Set your standards.
+So, you need to set your standards.
 Provide exceptional value that will distinguish you then price your product and service based on that value you set.

 One of the excuse most freelancers give is that they are still small so they don’t need any serious customer service.

-Thing is, you’ll always need to be professional if you’re really planning to go far with your business.
+As an entrepreneur, you’ll always need to be professional if you’re really planning to go far with your business.
 So you need a good customer service.